Search This Blog

 I wanted to add buttons and buttonholes at the center back.

 For this we need to extend the center back to accommodate for the button and buttonhole overlaps.
-We need to first determine the width of the button (diameter of the button) we are going to sew on the center back line.
+We need to first determine the width of the button (diameter of the button) that we are going to sew on the center back line.
 (The red line in the picture below is the center back line.)
 I am planning to use 1/2-inch-wide buttons.
 So my button stand will extend 1/2 inch from the center back line.
 (Generally, a button stand is extended 3/4 inch from the center line.
 This is the standard width used in the garment industry.
-Here, the diameter of the button I want to use is 1/2 inch.
-Therefore I have extended the button stand 1/2 inch from the center back line.
-If we want to use a button with an 1 inch diameter, then we should extend the button stand 1 inch from the center line.)

 I wanted to draft a self-faced button stand.
 Therefore, we will add another 1 inch to the width of the button stand.
-The green line indicates the added width that needs to folded inside.
+The green line indicates the added width that needs to be folded inside.
 We can either serge along the green line to conceal the raw edge, or we can add an extra 1/4 inch to fold and hide the raw edge.
 Here in this draft, I have added an extra 1/4 inch.

 The outer purple line is where we will fold the button placket facing.